Greetings! My name is Mauro.

 Ancient picture, Luigi XIV stylish, taken right after the 2006 World Cup final with Italy on the top of the world.

 At the end of my PhD, I was awarded of the Early Postdoc.Mobility fellowship by the Swiss National Science Foundation, for an 18 months postdoc in Prof. David Whitney's laboratory of Perception and Action at UC Berkeley (California, USA).
 Here, I have become interested in how our visual system stabilizes our visual interpretations of the world, turning discontinuous and chaotic retinal images into coherent visual percepts (go here for more info about my work on visual stabilization).
-As of August 2019, I am a Lecturer (~Assistant Professor) in Psychology at the University of Aberdeen (UK).
+In August 2019, I was appointed Lecturer (~Assistant Professor) in Psychology at the University of Aberdeen (UK).
+In 2022, I was awarded a prize for Best Research Article of the Year by the British Psychology Society, and I will be giving the keynote at BPS Annual Cognitive Section Conference 2022.

 On a personal note, I am a very social person, always seeking new adventures and challenges.